-As part of the Corporation for National and Community Service, Belleville AmeriCorps supports neighborhood and school efforts to strengthen the community.
+As part of the Corporation for National and Community Service and the Serve Illinois Commission on Volunteerism and Community Service, Belleville AmeriCorps supports neighborhood and school efforts to strengthen the community.

 To carry out the mission, Belleville AmeriCorps members: